MITRECND/chopshop/README.md

 </pre>

-Note that if a gui is not available or colors are not supported in the terminal running chopshop, chop.prettyprnt's functionality is equivalent to chop.prnt
+Note that if a gui is not available or colors are not supported in the terminal running chopshop, chop.prettyprnt's functionality is equivalent to chop.prnt.

 Examples
 --------